Dave Ramsey Has a One Word Strategy for Big Roth Conversions and It Quietly Saves Retirees Six Figures in Lifetime Tax

 5. Coordinate with Social Security timing.
 Conversions before claiming benefits avoid making more of those benefits taxable.

 Ramsey’s word for it was dribble.
-Picture a steady faucet.
-The faucet is how you keep the IRS out of the top of your stack.
+Picture a steady faucet, open just wide enough to fill the cheap brackets each year without spilling into the expensive ones.
+That is the mechanism that keeps the IRS out of the top of your stack.

 Photo of Danielle Liverance